zubinchopra/portaldocs/portal-sdk/templates/portalfx-performance.md

 1. Are you on the hosting service?
 If no, migrate to the hosting service: [Hosting service documentation](portalfx-extension-hosting-service.md#extension-hosting-service)
     - If you are, have you enabled prewarming?
         - Follow http://aka.ms/portalfx/docs/prewarming to enable prewarming for your extension load.
-1. Are you using the Portal's ARM token?
-If no, verify if you can use the Portal's ARM token and if yes, follow: [Using the Portal's ARM token](http://NEED_LINK.com)
 1. Are you using obsolete bundles?
     - If yes, remove your dependency to them and then remove the obsolete bitmask.
 This is a blocking download before your extension load.
 See below for further details.
 1. See our [best practices](#performance-best-practices)